JoshTheBlack/SessionNotes/Campaign Log/Mission 1b - The Acolyte's Hideout.md

 We hear a lot of speculation about the fate of [[Elturel]] on our short jaunt to the split up point.

 #### The Recon
-[[../Locations/The Bathhouse]] is a large stucco building with a clay-tiled roof with a courtyard.
+[[The Bathhouse]] is a large stucco building with a clay-tiled roof with a courtyard.
 [[Iliran Tilorri - Mike]] goes first.  [[Baktha Tassup - Ryan]] follows shortly behind.
 [[Thomus - Thomas]] visits one of the massage rooms, receiving a massage from the therapist [[Qurmilah]], who tells [[Thomus - Thomas]] that the faucet draws warm water from some sort of elaborate pipe system under the building.
 He notices a false wall in the massage room.